Hardy Rhododendrons Beautify

 Rhododendrons have become one of my favorite shrubs.
 These gloriously flowering evergreen shrubs come in colors and varieties to suit almost any region and any garden.
 They are quite hardy, but need to be placed properly in the garden

-Like their relatives, azaleas, they are woodland plants, so must have particularly good drainage, an acidic soil, and do best with some protection from the hot sun or fierce winds and winter colds.
+Like their relatives, azaleas, rhododendrons are woodland plants, so must have particularly good drainage.
+Make sure they have slightly acidic soil, and some protection from the hot sun or fierce winds and winter colds.

 When I choose a rhododendron for the yard, I always start with the blossom color.
 They have such an abundance of flowers as they bloom that if you haven’t chosen well, the huge block of color will overwhelm the rest of your shrub border.